 Don’s Drive-In Cafe, 3448 US-40, Oakley

-The Bluff Restaurant and Bar doesn’t have the best curb appeal, but once you get inside, you are welcomed by a friendly staff with an almost fine-dining atmosphere with exceptionally good food.
+The Bluff Restaurant and Bar may not have the best curb appeal, but you are welcomed by friendly staff with an almost fine-dining atmosphere with exceptionally good food once you get inside.
 Recommended are the grilled chicken dishes, especially the one smothered in peppers, onions, and cheese.
 Corn and potatoes are the side dishes, plus a garden salad.
 Prime Rib and steaks are in high demand, too.

 The Bluff Restaurant and Bar, 211 S. Freeman Avenue, Oakley

 What a treat in the town of Colby!
 City Limits Bar & Grill offers chef-inspired meals, comfort food favorites, and a killer salad bar, chock full of toppings.
 The Chicken Fried Steak is a highly anticipated offering at City Limits and is so big that it hangs over the dinner plate.
 It comes with two huge scoops of mashed potatoes and gravy.
 City Limits also has perfectly cooked pasta dishes, plus a sweet bread pudding to satisfy your sweet tooth.

 City Limits Bar & Grill, 2227 S. Range, Colby

 The Bricks by Maria (previously Meg) is a cozy spot in Goodland and my favorite restaurant in town.
 Breakfast offers wonderful biscuits and gravy, with eggs cooked to order and a choice of breakfast meats.
 Try a Cobb Salad with hard-boiled egg, bacon, red onion, bleu cheese crumbles, and homemade bleu cheese dressing or a premium Angus beef burger for lunch.

 The Bricks by Maria, 1530 Main Street, Goodland